as228512/Flabbergast/README.md

 - Get a green bundle with `Webpack`
 - Learn enough to render an object to the `HTML5 canvas` element

-**Day 2**: TBD
+**Day 2**: Build the tile objects to populate the board.
+Get the board/grid to render on the page.

-**Day 3**: TBD
+**Day 3**: Flesh out the logic for the tiles and tie it into the board to be rendered.
+Have a somewhat functional game.

 **Day 4**: Install the controls for the user to interact with the game.
 Style the frontend, making it polished and professional.
 Goals for the day:

-- Create controls for game speed, stop, start, reset, and shape type
+- Create controls for start, reset
-- Have a styled `HTML Baz`, nice looking controls and title
+- Have a styled interface, nice looking controls and title
-- If time: include buttons on the side to toggle the color scheme of the cells
+- General debugging